avuan/PyMPA37/docs/source/index.rst

     :width: 800px
     :align: left
     :name: caption1

-        Example of detection using PyMPA.
+    :numref: `caption1` Example of detection using PyMPA.
 Templates (red waveforms) overlapped on continuous data (black) filtered from 3 to 8 Hz are shown.
 On the left for the used channels the corresponding cross-correlation value.

 This package contains: